t0nghe/thesis_code/readme.md

 # Profile

 My name is Tonghe Wang.
 I obtained MA in Computational Linguistics/Language Technology at Uppsala University, Sweden in 2020.
-This is a profile that reflects my academic achievement and my learning track.
+This is a profile that reflects my learning track.

 ## Learning Projects